 There are a couple of reasons why you'll want to map file transfer server drives to Samba shares.
 Maybe your users have existing files on a separate machine that doesn't have any file transfer service running on it but does have Samba.
 Or perhaps your file transfer server lacks disk space and you want to extend storage on a separate (Samba-equipped) machine.

-Whatever your reasons are, this is how you implement this configuration on JSCAPE MFT Server.
+Whatever your reasons are, this is how you map FTP, FTPS, or SFTP server drives to Samba shares on JSCAPE MFT Server.

 I'll assume you already have JSCAPE MFT Server up and running and have FTP, FTPS, or SFTP (or even HTTP, HTTPS, and others) services enabled.
 I'll also assume you've already created at least one user account on your MFT Server.
 Lastly, I'll assume you already have a Samba share configured and ready on another server.
 That Samba share will likely have a "valid" user account associated with it.
 Take note of that account's login credentials.

-Those links above have everything you need, so just click the appropriate link if you lack any of the prerequisites.
+Those links above have everything you need to map FTP, FTPS, or SFTP server drives to Samba shares, so just click the appropriate link if you lack any of the prerequisites.

 Ok.
 Here's what you're going to do.
 You'll start by setting up a Samba reverse proxy on JSCAPE MFT Server that maps to your remote Samba share.
 After that, you'll create a virtual path that in turn maps to the reverse proxy you just created.
 That's it.
 It's that simple.
 Once you've got those two set up, the user in question can login from a file transfer client and access the Samba share.